Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

-It’s a term we’ve continually heard from news outlets, but what is the supermarket supply chain, how does it work, and why does it get disrupted?
+The cause?
+Supply chain disruption.
+It’s a term we hear from news outlets — but what is the supermarket supply chain, how does it work, and why does it get disrupted?

-In this post, we’ll give you an overview of the major supply chain steps and some tips to keep your store prepared.
+In this post, we’ll give you an overview of the major supply chain steps and actionable tips to keep your store prepared.

 The Supermarket Supply Chain: An Overview